How-tos

 Prompting is production design

-The best prompt isn’t always the most elaborate prompt.
-It’s the prompt that gives the model a clear job and gives the team a clean way to judge the result.
+The best prompt is not always the longest prompt.
+It gives the model a clear job and gives the team a clean way to judge the result.

-Lotix gives that work a production home: projects, assets, scenes, shots, takes, and dailies, with prepaid token packs, project roles, and governance workflows built for serious AI film work.
+Lotix gives that work a production home: projects, assets, scenes, shots, takes, and dailies, monthly generation tokens, project roles, and governance workflows built for serious AI film work.

-To write Seedance 2.0 prompts like production briefs, start creating in Lotix and keep every take tied to the shot it was meant to serve.
+To write Seedance 2.0 prompts like production briefs, sign up free and keep every take tied to the shot it was meant to serve.

 Frequently asked questions